Paraidomat/paraidomat.github.io/en_US/index.md

 ## Disclaimer

-Attention: Please be aware that everything on this page are just some notes for myself that I Want to share with the world.
+Attention: Please be aware that everything on this page are just some notes for myself that I want to share with the world.
 Everything here could potentionally break your stuff or cause financial "damage".

 ## Who is Paraidomat?